Benchmarking Overview

 Start Point

 A Branch can have a Start Point.
 A Start Point is another Branch at a specific version (and git hash, if available).
-All the Metrics and optionally Thresholds are copied over from the Start Point.
+Historical Metrics and optionally Thresholds are copied over from the Start Point.
 See branch selection for a full overview.

 Testbed